whitneyburton/portfolios/students/max_tedford/20150814-max_tedford-m3.markdown

 ### Attendance

-This module I attended all days and classes on-time with no tardies or absences.
+This module I was present everyday and arrive on-time for every class with no tardies or absences.

 ### Work